w3f/polkadot-wiki/docs/learn/learn-crowdloans.md

 PolkadotJS apps also offers a breakdown of ongoing crowdloans on the [Apps page](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Fkusama-rpc.polkadot.io#/parachains/crowdloan).

-Here is an exmaple of the crowdloans in play during the very first Kusama auction.
+Here is an example of the crowdloans in play during the very first Kusama auction.

 ![crowdloan dashboard](../assets/kusama-crowdloans.png)